-- Fees, charges, and rents due from customers are accounted for as income at the date the Council provides the relevant goods or services. - Supplies are recorded as expenditure when they are consumed.
-Where there is a gap between the date supplies are received and their consumption, they are carried as inventory on the Balance Sheet. - Works are charged as expenditure when they are completed before which they are carried as works in progress on the Balance Sheet. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract.
+- Fees, charges, and rents due from customers are accounted for as income at the date the Council provides the relevant goods or services. - Revenue from contracts with service recipients, whether for services or the provision of goods, is recognised when (or as) the goods or services are transferred to the service recipient in accordance with the performance obligations in the contract. - Supplies are recorded as expenditure when they are consumed.
+Where there is a gap between the date supplies are received and their consumption, they are carried as inventory on the Balance Sheet.

-• Where income and expenditure has been recognised, but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the balance sheet.
+- Works are charged as expenditure when they are completed before which they are carried as works in progress on the Balance Sheet. - Interest payable on borrowings and receivable on investments is accounted for on the basis of the effective interest rate for the relevant financial instrument rather than the cash flows fixed or determined by the contract. - Where income and expenditure has been recognised, but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the balance sheet.
 Where it is doubtful that debts will be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected.